Mervin50/AnalyticAlley5/README.md

 # 1. Introduction:
 This README describes work done on the "Employee Compensation and Satisfaction Insights" Dataset.
-Resources used include Python and associated packages Google Colab, matplotlib, Seaborn, scikit-learn, statsmodels, and SciPy.
-We have addressed the regression challenge to uncover the factors impacting salaries, employing Support Vector Machine, Random Forest, and Linear Regression.

 # 2. Description of the dataset: